Skip to main content

 4. Smart Features

-The Winix 5500-2 includes a built-in air quality sensor and an auto mode that adjusts fan speed based on real-time particle readings.
+The Winix 5510 includes a built-in air quality monitor, WiFi app control, and an auto mode that adjusts fan speed based on real-time particle readings.
 The front-panel LED changes color to indicate current air quality — blue for clean, amber for moderate, and red for poor.
 This means the Winix intelligently ramps up when it detects pollution and dials back when the air is clean, saving energy and reducing noise during quiet periods.

 The Winix also includes PlasmaWave technology, a form of bipolar ionization that generates hydroxyl radicals to help neutralize odors, bacteria, and some volatile organic compounds.
 PlasmaWave can be toggled on or off with a dedicated button — when disabled, the Winix operates as a standard HEPA + carbon purifier.